Termix-SSH/.github/profile/README.md

 # Overview
 [Termix](https://github.com/LukeGus/Termix) is a web-based server management platform with SSH terminal, tunneling, and file editing capabilities.
 Here, you can find the repositories for the main Termix server, along with the mobile app, documentation, and support.
-If you enjoy using Termix, please consider donating with the link below or giving the Termix repo a star.
+If you enjoy using Termix, please consider donating with the link below or giving the [Termix](https://github.com/LukeGus/Termix) repository a star.
 Thank you!

 # Links
 - [Donate](https://github.com/sponsors/LukeGus)